bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ### Version 3.1.9

+* Added functionality to disable input and option fields that don't have matching values in the current location set after filtering when inclusive filtering is used (default).
 * Extended nameAttribute settings so multiple attributes can be searched.
-Separate attributes with commas.
+Separate attribute names with commas.
 * Fixed location set length scenario when fullMapStart is enabled and taxFilters is reset and name search and origin are empty.
 * Show empty result message if no locations with default sorting.
 * Temporary fix for missing Google Maps callback parameter console error - the parameter requirement was not previously enforced on the API side.